tpetricek/Research.TypeProviders/pldi-2016/edits.md

 The record contains other fields but we added a note saying "the `temp` field representing the current temperature" to clarify what `temp` stands for.

 > page 1: The name "F# Data" is not mentioned in the abstract and appears
 > out of the blue, without explanation, in column 2.

 Added mention into the abstract.

-> page 4, figure 1: (...) two question marks missing (...)
-Also, WHY OH WHY
-> did you orient the figures so as to put "bottom" at the TOP of the figure?

-Question marks added, figure flipped.

 > page 6: the section title for Section 4 has "Formalising" (with an "s")
 > but the abstract uses the spelling "formalization" (with a "z")

 Americanized for consistency.

 > First you mention \sigma_1 and \sigma_2 in that order, but then a few
 > words later have to mention \sigma_2 before \sigma_1. (... ) using